Flemmbrav/Pak.Basic/README.md

 ## License

 The content provided in this Git is published under CC-BY-SA 3.0, which is available in the `LICENSE.md`.
-If you want to credit the Git as a whole, or in case you can not identify the author, and only then, you may credit "pak192.comic team" as author.
+If you want to credit the Git as a whole, or in case you can not identify the author, and only then, you may credit "pak.basic and pak192.comic teams" as author.